RayyanHai/ScrollGuard/README.md

   <img width="1464" height="799" alt="Screenshot 2026-05-11 at 7 55 03 PM" src="https://github.com/user-attachments/assets/1404b497-83a8-4beb-bd17-d5613de72b83" />
 </p>

+## Why I built this

+Even when I block doomscrolling apps on my phone, I sometimes still scroll on my computer.
+I wanted to make my own app to address my specific needs and enhance my learning of CI/CD and JavaScript.

+## What I learned

+- **Manifest V3's service worker lifecycle.** Wrote my first extension on V3 and immediately hit the "service worker died, where did my state go" wall.
+The fix — making state a value in storage rather than a process in memory — generalized well.
+Same pattern shows up in REST APIs and JWT auth: stateless services that derive state from persisted data are more resilient than stateful processes.

+- **CSS isolation is harder than it looks on production sites.** First version of the overlay used regular DOM nodes with prefixed classnames.
+Instagram's CSS still leaked through (their stylesheet has very specific selectors).
+Rebuilt in Shadow DOM and the problem disappeared.
+Now I reach for Shadow DOM by default any time I'm injecting UI into a site I don't control.

+- **Message passing between SW and content scripts.** `chrome.runtime.sendMessage` is async and surprisingly easy to deadlock if you await responses incorrectly.
+Learned to keep the SW the source of truth and treat the content script as a thin renderer that fires events and updates the DOM.

+- **The cost of cross-tab state.** I started with a global session model and tried to reconcile multiple tabs.
+After two days of edge-case whack-a-mole, I scrapped it and made sessions per-tab.
+The redesign was a few hours; the original approach would have been a maintenance burden forever.
+Worth doing the math on coordination cost early.

+- **Self-imposed friction is a real design space.** The password isn't security.
+It's a few seconds of typing meant to interrupt the autopilot reach for the bypass button.
+Designing for "interrupt the impulse without being unusable" is a different problem than designing for "stop a hostile user," and the constraints flip in interesting ways.

+## Tech Stack
+- **JavaScript**
+- **GitHub Actions** Automated release packaging
+- **Chrome Extension Manifest V3** Service Worker + Content Scripts
+- **Shadow DOM** For the overlay

 ## Features

 - **Per-context tracking.** Reels, stories, IG feed, profile, and DM's are all tracked separately.
 DM's do not count towards the limit.